-One would imagine that it would have taken me seventeen years to have finally entered the Albanian “Circle of Trust.”
+One could imagine that it has taken me seventeen years to have finally entered the Albanian “Circle of Trust.”
 (Imagine Robert DeNiro saying it….Who, by the way, is of Albanian linage - sorry Godfather fans.)
-However, Albanians are funny social creatures, once I was accepted by my Albanian, I was genuinely accepted by the family, one and all.
-Wether an Albanian person knows you personally or not, is apparently not an issue when they knowingly embrace you as the woman who will marry into family.
+However, Albanians are funny creatures.
+Once I was accepted by my Albanian, I was genuinely accepted by the family, one and all.
+Whether an Albanian person knows you personally or not, is apparently not an issue when they knowingly embrace you as the woman who will marry into the family.
 What is good for the goose is good for the gander sort of idea.

 Don’t get me wrong, I love being accepted.
 Doesn’t everybody?
 However, I enjoy being accepted because I am an awesome person with admirable qualities, not because I have drunk the Cool-Aid of this cult existence called, the Albanian family.

 Some Actions That Should Be Warranted As Worthy:

 Your art is being featured in an art exhibition…in Florence, Italy?
 Not impressive to Albanians.

 You run a successful real estate business at 24 years old?
 Yawn!
 Albanians don't care.

 You lost 10 kilos and look stunning in your wedding gown?
 Wow!
 You get the Albanian stamp of approval - which also happens to be in the shape of the double-headed eagle (also their national flag symbol).